lardawge/carrierwave_backgrounder/README.md

 ## Background options

-There are currently two offerings for backgrounding upload tasks which are as follows;
+There are currently two offerings for backgrounding upload tasks which are as follows:

 ```ruby
 # This stores the original file with no processing/versioning.